-Milk tart pancake mille-feuille is a delicious mouthful that sounds fancy schmancy but it is in fact regular old pancakes dolled up with custard.
-Mille feuille refers to the multiple layers of buttery puff pastry, usually filled with cream and fresh berries.
-We’re keeping things local for the month of May with layers of pancakes or pannekoek, if you will, and voluptuous custard spilling over the sides.
-Who can resist?
+Milk tart pancake mille feuille is a delicious mouthful that sounds fancy schmancy but it is in fact regular old pancakes dolled up with custard.
+Mille feuille refers to the multiple layers of buttery puff.
+Traditionally filled with cream and fresh berries, but we’re keeping things local for the month of May with layers of pancakes or pannekoek, if you will, and voluptuous custard spilling over the sides.
+Who can argue with that?

 The batter is made with the same basic recipe used in this chicken a la king filled pancake post.
-To it I’ve added ground cinnamon and castor sugar for a touch of sweetness.
+To the basic recipes, I’ve added ground cinnamon and castor sugar.
 Layered between the pancakes, a whipped cream milk tart custard.
 A generous scattering of cinnamon sugar between each layer adds texture, flavour and crunch.
-It’s finished off with pillowy-soft whipped cream and a final dredging of cinnamon sugar.
+It’s finished off with more whipped cream and a final dredging of cinnamon sugar.

 Milk tart pancake mille Feuille